halfwhole/luminus-downloader/README.md

 ### Sample output

-Files and folders that are in LumiNUS but not your local directory are marked with 'diff':
+Files and folders that are in LumiNUS but not your local directory are marked with `[new]`:

 ```
 Accessing LumiNUS ... done!